Floor Construction

 Concrete Floors

-In concrete screeded floors, the screed acts to diffuse the heat across the surface providing an even temperature at the floor surface.
+In concrete screeded floors, the screed acts to diffuse the heat across the surface, providing an even temperature at floor level.

-Depending on the type of building, construction, standards, there are a number of methods of laying the underfloor heating pipes in concrete floor structures.
+Depending on the type of building, construction or standards, there are a number of methods for laying underfloor heating pipes in concrete floor structures.

 The most popular method of installation is as follows: